ciarangriffin93/Liverpool-FC-Quiz/README.md

 The goal is to create a responsive website for a quiz with a graphical user interface using HTML, CSS, and JavaScript.

+## User Stories:

+* I would like to test my knowledge by taking an interesting online quiz.

+* I would like to understand more about quiz.

+* I would like to keep track of the progress of the quiz.

+* As a user, I would like a simple and easy way to understand quiz.

+* As a user, I want to visit a quiz website to learn more.

+* As a user, I want the quiz and website to be more user-friendly.

 ## WireFrames

 * I used [Balsamiq](https://balsamiq.com/wireframes) to design the wireframes for my website.